bojansap/2021-11-IRPA-OrdersManagement/docs/automation_intro.md

 ## Creating sub-automations

-NOTE: Agent should be installed on your machine and connected to your Cloud Facotry tenant (part of the prerequisite activities).
+NOTE: Agent should be installed on your machine (part of the prerequisite activities).

 Let's start by creating 3 automation: one main one, one for the UI5 part, one for Excel one